-Join Stokes Nature Center on the first Monday of every month for family-friendly nature fun!
+Join Stokes Nature Center on the first Monday of every month during the spring and summer months for family-friendly nature fun!
 We'll keep our doors open late and provide a chance to explore and learn with a different theme each month.
 Activities are ongoing, drop in anytime.
 All ages are welcome.

 7:00 PM Banning Books: Boneheaded, Wrong-headed, and Thoroughly UnAmerican

 The Logan Library presents a celebration of the 30th Anniversary of Banned Books Week with Dr. Edward Pease, Utah State University Journalism Department Head.
 The title of his presentation is "Banning Books: Boneheaded, Wrong-headed and Thoroughly UnAmerican."

 For more information on Banned Books Week, check out bannedbooksweek.org and visit your local library.

 7:00 PM Free Workshop: Intro to Energy Healing and 3 Simple Ways to Reduce Stress Now

 Plus, there will be some fun, live demonstrations of energy work.
 Bring a friend and get 2 tickets to enter the quarterly drawing for a full private session.

 You must RSVP to Jennifer Smith as space is limited.

 In this stage production, Jackie and Mary are half-sisters whose mother's death leaves them in possession of a rare stamp collection.
 But which sister actually owns the stamps?
 Which of three dealers can be trusted with their sale?
 And where do we choose to live: the present or the past?

 Tickets can be purchased online, by phone, or in person at the CCA Box Office.